 Darby Hoover is a senior resource specialist at the Natural Resources Defense Council, an environmental nonprofit that doesn’t hesitate to call “greenwashing” when they see it.
 Hoover is a fan of the “I am not a plastic bag” bag: “I think incorporating environmental consciousness into fashion is a wonderful way to make it trendy,” Hoover said in an email.
 “If you’re someone more inclined to get a bag that meets your fashion standards, then by all means.
 If people are doing the right thing the motive doesn’t really matter as much.”

 VP Albe Zakes of TerraCycle, makers of the “I Used to be a Plastic Bag” bag, also supports the idea of high-end designer reusable totes – as long as they are sustainably manufactured: “Substituting reusable bags for disposable plastic bags is absolutely essential.
 But not just any reusable bags are good enough,” Zakes said in an email.
-“Many bags commonly available in North American stores are made from virgin materials and as such, have to be used 100-300 times before they even reach a break even point (estimates I seen have varied, but several hundred times is a safe statement).
+“Many bags commonly available in Canadian and North American stores are made from virgin materials and as such, have to be used 100-300 times before they even reach a break even point (estimates I seen have varied, but several hundred times is a safe statement).

 “Bags made of natural fibers are an ideal choice, but until we’ve eradicated the common plastic bag, there also has to be a solution to that menace.
 I’m a fan, as you would expect, of TerraCycle’s solution – we collect post-consumer bags to use as the raw material for the “I Used to be a Plastic Bag.”
 Because we’re upcycling these bags rather than recycling, the process is much less labor intensive, and precludes toxic fumes from being created.”